rewardenv/reward-cloud-sdk-go/rewardcloud/docs/EnvironmentJsonhalEnvironmentGet.md

 `func (o *EnvironmentJsonhalEnvironmentGet) HasUpdatedAt() bool`

 HasUpdatedAt returns a boolean if a field has been set.

+### GetEnvVar

+`func (o *EnvironmentJsonhalEnvironmentGet) GetEnvVar() []EnvironmentEnvVarJsonhalEnvironmentGet`

+GetEnvVar returns the EnvVar field if non-nil, zero value otherwise.

+### GetEnvVarOk

+`func (o *EnvironmentJsonhalEnvironmentGet) GetEnvVarOk() (*[]EnvironmentEnvVarJsonhalEnvironmentGet, bool)`

+GetEnvVarOk returns a tuple with the EnvVar field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEnvVar

+`func (o *EnvironmentJsonhalEnvironmentGet) SetEnvVar(v []EnvironmentEnvVarJsonhalEnvironmentGet)`

+SetEnvVar sets EnvVar field to given value.

+### HasEnvVar

+`func (o *EnvironmentJsonhalEnvironmentGet) HasEnvVar() bool`

+HasEnvVar returns a boolean if a field has been set.

+### GetEnvironmentComponent

+`func (o *EnvironmentJsonhalEnvironmentGet) GetEnvironmentComponent() []EnvironmentComponentJsonhalEnvironmentGet`

+GetEnvironmentComponent returns the EnvironmentComponent field if non-nil, zero value otherwise.

+### GetEnvironmentComponentOk

+`func (o *EnvironmentJsonhalEnvironmentGet) GetEnvironmentComponentOk() (*[]EnvironmentComponentJsonhalEnvironmentGet, bool)`

+GetEnvironmentComponentOk returns a tuple with the EnvironmentComponent field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEnvironmentComponent

+`func (o *EnvironmentJsonhalEnvironmentGet) SetEnvironmentComponent(v []EnvironmentComponentJsonhalEnvironmentGet)`

+SetEnvironmentComponent sets EnvironmentComponent field to given value.

+### HasEnvironmentComponent

+`func (o *EnvironmentJsonhalEnvironmentGet) HasEnvironmentComponent() bool`

+HasEnvironmentComponent returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)